THEkuroix/Sharingan/README.md

 readme_path = "README.md"
 readme_content = """# Sharingan Keylogger

-This project is a tool that monitors keyboard inputs.
-It must be used within ethical limits and for educational purposes.
+This project is a tool for monitoring keyboard inputs.
+It is intended to be used within ethical boundaries and for educational purposes only.

-## Setup
+## Installation
 1. Install the required dependencies:
    ```
    pip install -r requirements.txt
    ```
-2. `main.py` run the file:
+2. Run the `main.py` file:
    ```
    python main.py
    ```

 ## Warning
 This tool is for educational and personal use only.
-Responsibility for any misuse rests with the user.
+Any misuse is the sole responsibility of the user.

+## Ownership
+This project was developed solely by **THEkuroix**, and all rights are reserved.

 """
 with open(readme_path, "w") as readme_file: